mikeflynn/honeybearhoneypot/README.md

 - `-ssh-port`: The port(s) to listen on for honey pot SSH connections (comma separated for multiple ports, default "1337")
 - `-tunnel`: Set up SSH reverse tunnel (format: user@server.com:22)
 - `-tunnel-key`: Path to SSH key for reverse tunnel authentication
+- `-tunnel-bind`: The address to bind to on the remote server (default "127.0.0.1")
+- `-tunnel-remote-port`: The port to forward on the remote server (default "8022")
+- `-rate-limit-window`: The window of time to count requests for rate limiting in seconds (e.g. 60)
+- `-rate-limit-max`: The maximum number of requests allowed in the window
+- `-rate-limit-ban`: The duration to ban an IP for if they exceed the rate limit in seconds (e.g. 300)
 - `-config`: Path to a JSON configuration file with the same options

 The configuration file can also define additional settings like extra filesystem nodes or CTF tasks.
 See `misc/config.sample.json` for an example.